mguldberg/Bootstrap-Portfolio/README.md

-# Bootstrap-Portfolio
+#Bootstrap-Portfolio - Homework #2
-This is the 2nd homework
+#This is the 1st part of the homework